 Ministers were concerned that the availability of hemp seed foods may send a confused message to consumers about the acceptability and safety of illicit cannabis and pose problems for drug enforcement agencies.

 In January 2015, when the Forum formally rejected the second application ministers asked the Food Regulation Standing Committee (FRSC) to do further work to consider enforcement, roadside drug testing and hemp marketing issues.
 In March 2016 ministers noted the final FRSC reports on these issues.
 They also noted that the results of a study into the effects on roadside drug testing would be critical to considering whether to permit the sale of low-THC hemp seed foods.
 In October 2016 ministers were advised the final report evaluating the impact of the consumption of low-THC hemp as a food on random drug testing protocols would be completed in early 2017.

 Current proposal to permit foods derived from hemp

-If approved by FSANZ the Forum will consider this Proposal at their meeting in April 2017 when the results of the study on the effects on roadside drug testing will also be available.
+FSANZ has approved Proposal P1042 and this will now be considered by the Forum in late April 2017, when the results of the study on the effects on roadside drug testing will also be available.
 Within 60 days of being notified Ministers can inform FSANZ they do not intend to ask FSANZ to review its decision or ask FSANZ to review its decision.